 - Find out if traveling abroad is medically safe for you and whether you need any vaccinations and/or assistive devices on your trip.

-- Make sure all your medications (both prescription and over-the-counter) are legal in each country you visit and whether there are limits on the quantity or other special instructions for bringing them in.
+- Check with the foreign country’s embassy in the United States to make sure all your medications (both prescription and over-the-counter) are legal in each country you visit and whether there are limits on the quantity or other special instructions for bringing them in.
 For some medications, you may need a letter from your doctor.
 Carrying it in the prescription bottle might not be enough “proof.”

 - Ensure you have enough of your prescription medications to last a week beyond your trip dates, in case of possible delays.
 Some countries may not have equivalents of your prescription and over-the-counter medications.